CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ### Task 3: Create a storage account

+In this task, you will create a Storage account in Azure, configure its settings, and enable Blob anonymous access.
+This will allow you to store and manage data securely within your Azure environment.

 1. Return to the home page of the Azure portal.
 Select **+ Create a resource**.

      ![Picture1](media/lab11-01.png)